achen1296/Apple-Music-Editor/README.md

 - "(a?)" is shorthand for "(always?)", speculating that an offset always has the value given in the example because it is the only one I have ever seen (this is not given comprehensively, I may have missed some cases).
   - In principle, section lengths could be different between sections of the same type.
 In practice, however, they are always the same for a certain section type, _with the only exceptions being sections containing string data_.
 Therefore I will not mark these with (a?) and you may assume the example value is the one and only value that ever appears other than this exception.
   - Obviously the section signature will also always be the same for a certain section type, almost by definition.

+# Consistent Naming of Fields

+Inside the code, I use these conventions for naming fields (offsets) to keep things consistent:

+- in general, start with the data type
+- for dates, always start with "date\_"
+  - then always follow with "created", "added", "modified", "last\_..." as appropriate
+  - then, if applicable, what has been modified (e.g. "date_modified_suggestion_flag", whereas just "date_modified" means the date when whatever this is a field of as a whole has been modified)
+- for checkboxes, always start with "checkbox\_"
+  - there are other booleans, this is only if the GUI presents a checkbox to the user
+- some fields have both a number and a total, e.g. the disc number and disc total, these will be named "...\_number" and "...\_total" respectively, e.g. "disc_number" and "disc_total"
+  - likewise for counts
+- for sorting fields, "sort\_" goes first
+- for UUIDs, [Python `struct`](https://docs.python.org/3/library/struct.html) doesn't have a format specifier for 16 bytes, therefore I split them into 2 8-byte fields "uuid_1\_..." and "uuid_2\_..."
+- for all IDs, "id\_" goes first
+  - for IDs that are in the Apple Store, "id_apple_music\_..."
+  - for IDs from iTunes, "id_itunes\_..."
+- use the word "size" for byte lengths
+  - "total_size" means of a sum of multiple sizes
+- "plist\_" for XML plist strings
+- some specific, recurring fields:
+  - "suggestion_flag" for favorite/suggest less
+  - "star_rating" for star ratings (as opposed to e.g. "content_rating", less confusing than just "rating")

+For some fields I provide alias names where either can be used, e.g. "name" and "title".

 # Encryption and Compression